Rest in Pieces (film): Plot

 Helen Hewitt inherits a sprawling Pennsylvania estate from her wealthy, eccentric aunt Catherine Boyle, who commits suicide by ingesting strychnine, an act which she records on video.
 After paying their respects, and a subsequent incident where Catherine's ashes escape from her urn and blow onto the grounds of the estate, Helen and her ex-tennis pro husband, Bob, move from Los Angeles to the estate.
 Upon arriving, they find it inhabited by various friends of Catherine's who reside in the numerous buildings on the property.
 Among them are a live-in maid, Lisa; an ex-military man; a blind concert pianist, David Hume; a mysterious doctor Anderson; Gertrude Stein; the brutish Jack Ritchy; Whitmore, a writer; and the Reverend Faherty.

 Catherine allegedly left $8 million in cash hidden on the property, but kept its location a secret.
 Bob searches for the money, and in the basement, finds piles of rotten food infested with rats.
 Bob learns from Helen that her Aunt Catherine was regarded as mentally ill by her family, and that she was at one time institutionalized.

 The houseguests hold a small recital concert featuring guest performers, unbeknownst to Bob and Helen.
-At the concert's end, they savagely murder the unsuspecting musicians, revealing themselves to be part of a death cult.
+At the concert's end, they savagely murder the unsuspecting musicians, cut up the bodies, and dispose of them and their instruments piece by piece in a furnace, revealing themselves to be part of a death cult.
 Meanwhile, Helen is plagued by bizarre apparitions of her aunt Helen, and finds that her belongings are continually moved around.
 Helen becomes convinced her aunt's houseguests are attempting to drive them away, and eventually comes to believe them to be ghosts.
 Bob confronts the six houseguests, who remain dedicated to Catherine and assure him they have no interest in the money, though they claim to know where it is hidden.